 Postoperative care of breast augmentation (first two weeks)

 - Do not sleep on your stomach or side to rest or sleep.
 Lying on your back causes the prosthesis (implant) to be in the best position during the recovery period.
 Do not sleep on your stomach at all.
 You can sleep on your side for two weeks after the operation.

-Necessary care Six to twelve weeks after Breast augmentation surgery
+Necessary care for six to twelve weeks after breast augmentation surgery

 - If you drive, you are allowed to drive after stopping painkillers.
 Remember to lower the steering wheel below the chest muscles so as not to put pressure on the chest muscles.

-- Avoid lifting, pushing, or pulling heavy objects and chest exercises and upper body exercises.
+- Avoid lifting, pushing, or pulling heavy objects, chest exercises and upper body exercises.
 After two weeks, you can walk, run, or do lower body exercises.
-Pay attention to your body, and do not do something if it hurts.

 Performing circular motions with gentle pressure using lotion can be useful in reducing swelling.
 Wound lotions can also be effective in removing and diminishing scars.

 See your doctor if you notice signs of infection such as fever or redness at the incision site.